 A race against time in the run-up to a rally

 For months, Mr H. had looked forward to taking part in a long-distance rally in his 1954 Mercedes-Benz 300S Roadster.
 Three weeks before the rally, the door lock suddenly seemed to jam.
 Mr H. requested us to adjust the lock.
-Once we began the repair work, we quickly discovered the reason for the jamming lock: old accident damage to the driver-side door.
+Once we began the repair work, we quickly discovered the reason for the jamming lock was an old accident which had caused damage to the driver-side door.
 Had the door merely been bent in the accident, we could have postponed the repair until after the rally.

 However, it turned out that after the previous repair the door was no longer completely stable, which meant that it was "soft" and its fit changed arbitrarily.
 Unless this defect was remedied, it naturally would not be possible for Mr H. to drive the car in the rally.
-Replacement with an original door in good condition would have been the appropriate solution, but it was impossible to obtain a suitable door in such a short period of time.
-A temporary repair with uncertain results was not an option either, given the challenges the car would soon be facing in the rally.
+Replacing it with an original door from another "Adenauer" would have been the appropriate solution, but it was impossible to obtain a suitable piece in such a short period of time.
+Carrying out a temporary repair with uncertain results was not an option either, given the challenges the car would soon be facing in the rally.

-Although the date of the rally was drawing near, Mr H. decided to have the door fully rebuilt at SCHAD Oldtimer Manufaktur.
+Although the date of the rally was drawing near, Mr H. decided to have the door fully rebuilt at our Vintage Car Restoration Workshop.
 In models of that period, the door still consists of a frame on which the sheet-metal panels are mounted.
 The first step was to reconstruct the frame.
-We began by carefully comparing the dimensional accuracy of the front wing and the rear side panel, and of the left side and the right side of the car.
-Here we encountered another surprise: The section of the car frame underneath the running board had been damaged in the accident as well.
+We began by carefully comparing the dimensional accuracy of the front wing to the rear side panel, and of the left side to the right side of the car.
+Here we encountered another surprise: The section of the car chassis underneath the running board had been damaged in the accident as well.

-It was pushed in by 3 cm, leading to a significant difference between the left and right sides of the vehicle.
+The chassis had been indented by 3 cm, leading to a significant difference between the left and right sides of the vehicle.
 The car frame under the door thus had to be straightened before we could begin rebuilding the door itself.
 Now time was becoming very tight indeed.
 We began working extra shifts.
-Since almost all of the tasks involved could only be carried out one after the other, the car body construction team worked twelve hours a day, and through the whole weekend as well, in order to ensure that the work would be completed in time for the long-anticipated rally.
+Since almost all of the tasks involved could only be carried out one after the other, the car body construction team worked twelve hours a day, and through the entire weekend as well, in order to ensure that the work would be completed in time for the long-anticipated rally.

-The frame was completed in three days, and the door was fully rebuilt in another eight.
+The chassis was completed in three days, and the door was fully rebuilt in another eight.
 The two-layer anti-corrosion protection, requiring at least 48 hours’ drying time, and the subsequent high-quality paint work took another weekend.
 Keeping up this intensive pace and working overtime was the only way we were able to get the car ready in time.
 We carried out the last step, conservation with oils and waxes.
-And then, the all-important moment: the mounting of the door on the "Adenauer".
+Finally, the all-important moment: the mounting of the door on the "Adenauer".

 The fit was perfect, and the colour was a perfect match as well.
 When the door closed snugly and the lock clicked - with the typical solid Mercedes feel - we all breathed a sigh of relief.
 Two days before the rally, we handed over the key to the beautiful Mercedes-Benz Roadster, with its "new" door, to Mr H. He greatly enjoyed the rally.